ciaua/HandwritingPyTorch/README.md

 The unconditoinal and conditional generation are based on "Generating Sequences With Recurrent Neural Networks" by Alex Graves (https://arxiv.org/pdf/1308.0850.pdf).
 The models are implemented with GRUs instead of LSTMs.

-The recogniton model is trained with the assistance from the conditional model.
+The recogniton model is trained with the help from the conditional model.
 See below for more details.

 This repository contains the trained models of the three tasks.
-The main code and trained models are in `models`.
-Main code: handwriting.py
+The main code (handwriting.py) and trained models are in `models`.

 (Task 1) Unconditional generation (Goal: Nothing => hand writing)